 “Lessons should be paced to the individual student’s needs, not some arbitrary calendar; and that basic concepts need to be deeply understood if students are to succeed at mastering more advanced ones.”

 Excerpt from his book The One World Schoolhouse: Education Reimagined

 Our biggest point of separation is the decision making ability offered to the children.

 When adults serve as authority figures, much potential learning is lost.
 However when children are given room to figure things out on their own, and have support from mentors, peers, and guides who know them well and holds them accountable, they learn far more than we can imagine.

-“I believe that learning should be a fun & exciting adventure – one that challenges your child every day and helps them uncover life’s important lessons.
-Cally and I are excited to be able to offer this type of learning environment to your children and my own.”
+“I believe that learning should be a fun & exciting – an adventure that challenges your child every day and helps them uncover life’s important lessons.
+Cally and I are excited to be able to offer this to your children and our own.”

 - Scott & Cally Taylor

 Your questions are always welcomed.
 Please feel free to call, text or email us,